Jnnnx7/LRUCache/README.md

 ## Question C

+In Question C, **Deque** is used to order the time we access the cache.
+The node at the head of the Deque is the least recently used one.
+The **Map** is to store the respective value of each key.

 ### 1. Simplicity:
 By packaging my codes into a **Gradle/Maven** project, we get a new library that is easy to integrate.